-Project Investigation Extended Response Performance Examination A response to a single task, situation and/or scenario.
-A response that includes locating and using information beyond students' own knowledge and the data they have been given.
+Project Investig gation Extended Response Performance Examination A response t single task, situation and scenario. includes I ocating pn tudents' vledge ata they n given.
 A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
 A response involves the application of identified skill/s when responding to a task that involves solving a problem, providing a solution, providing instruction or conveying meaning or intent.
 A response that answers a number of provided questions, scenarios and/or problems.